midlantica/LovelyBunchOfCoconuts/content/quotes/the-liberties-of-a-people-never-were.md

 ---
-title: "The liberties of a people never were"
+title: 'The liberties of a people never were'
 ---

 ## "The liberties of a people never were, nor ever will be, secure when the transactions of their rulers may be concealed from them."